Mater Lotteries Prize Home Draw Frequency: How Often & When to Buy Tickets

 Mater Lotteries runs 2–4 prize home draws annually.
 Learn the exact draw schedule, ticket close dates, and how often campaigns launch in 2026.
 Browse all draws

-Quick Answer: Mater Lotteries runs multiple prize home draws per year at irregular intervals based on ticket sales and regulatory approval, rather than on fixed weekly or monthly schedules.
-Prospective players should check regularly for new campaigns, as each draw requires state gaming regulator approval before tickets can be sold.
+Quick Answer: Mater Lotteries runs multiple prize home draws each year.
+The timing is not fixed weekly or monthly.
+Instead, it depends on ticket sales and government approval.
+Check regularly for new draws, as each one needs state gaming regulator approval before tickets sell.

 Last Updated: 3 May 2026